pureai-ecosystem/purecpp/README.md

 ```

 ---
----

 ## Testing Locally

 > This is a development version with an automatic pipline build system.
-Optimizing the process, making it easy to compile and test all five modules automatically in this development version.
+Optimizing the process, making it easy to compile and test all five modules automatically in this development version. \
-> To compile and build, just use the provided scripts — no manual setup needed.
+> To compile and build, just use the provided scripts — no manual setup needed.\
 > The resulting libraries will be placed inside [`Sandbox dir`](/Sandbox)

 ```SourceTree
 Sandbox/